GoogleCloudPlatform/terraform-google-secured-data-warehouse-onprem-ingest/examples/standalone/README.md

 No user has access to read this data protected with column-level security.
-If they need access, they need to be added to the appropriate group: encrypted reader or plain text reader.
+If they need access, they need to be added to the appropriate group: *encrypted reader* or *plain text reader*.

 ### Sending Data to PubSub Topic